MicrosoftDocs/windows-dev-docs/hub/apps/design/basics/navigation-basics.md

 - The pages can be viewed in any order.
 - The pages are clearly distinct from each other and don't have an obvious parent/child relationship.
-- There are less than 8 pages in the group. <br>
+- There are less than 8 pages in the group.<br/>
 (When there are more pages, it might be difficult for users to understand how the pages are unique or to understand their current location within the group.
 If you don't think that's an issue for your app, go ahead and make the pages peers.
 Otherwise, consider using a hierarchical structure to break the pages into two or more smaller groups.)
     :::column-end:::
 :::row-end:::